 - Educating others in the community

 Use defense products: Just like you make sure your child has insect repellent on before going into a wooded area or sun-block lotion on before going to the beach, you can protect them during a lice outbreak with the right products.
 Haircare products that contain a concentrated amount of essential oils like mint or tea tree have been proven to repel lice.
-Kids’ Hair carries Ladibugs brand shampoo, conditioner and mint sprays, Circle of Friends Lice Defense and tea tree products and Paul Mitchell tea tree products.
+Kids’ Hair carries Ladibugs brand shampoo, conditioner and mint sprays.

 Talk to your kids: Make sure your kids develop good habits when it comes to all the sharing that goes on during school, camp or other activities where groups are together.
 Make sure they are not sharing items that touch hair including hats, brushes and combs, hair binders, headbands and even clothing items such as sweatshirts, jackets and scarves.